benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 href="https://analog.readthedocs.io/en/latest/">Analog</a>, and <a
 href="http://www.webalizer.org/">Webalizer</a>.
-AWStats is written in Perl and is the most full-featured and actively maintained of the bunch; Analog and Webalizer are both written in C and are not actively maintained.</p>
+AWStats is written in Perl and is the most full-featured and actively maintained of the bunch; Analog is written in Python and Webalizer is written in C, but neither is actively maintained.</p>

 <p>A more recent contender is the MIT-licensed <a
 href="https://goaccess.io/">GoAccess</a>, which was designed first as a terminal-based log analyzer, but also has a nice looking HTML view.
-GoAccess is written in C with only an <a href="https://invisible-island.net/ncurses/">ncurses</a> dependency, and supports all of the common access-log formats, as well as log files from cloud services such as Amazon S3 and Cloudfront.</p>
+GoAccess is written in C with only an <a href="https://invisible-island.net/ncurses/">ncurses</a> dependency, and supports all of the common access-log formats, including those from cloud services such as Amazon S3 and Cloudfront.</p>

 <img class="photo" src="/images/lwn-goaccess-html.png" alt="[GoAccess UI]"